nixos-asia/website/en/nix-modules.md

 ...
 ```

-This program is hardcoded to do a certain things: it can list the contents of the `/` directory.
+This program is hardcoded to do a certain thing: it can list the contents of the `/` directory.
 Now let's say we want to customize its behaviour but without having to modify the derivation itself.

-For example,
+In particular, we want our program to:
-- we may want it to *list a different directory*.
+- *list a different directory*.
 - or, *show a tree view rather than a linear list*.

-To do this, we can first refactor our Nix expression to be a *function* that takes arguments for these variations:
+Normally we can achieve this by refactoring our Nix expression to be a *function* (see `lsdFor` ⤵️) that takes arguments for these variations (`dir` and `tree` ⤵️), producing the appropriate [[drv|derivation]] as a result:

 ![[nix-modules/2/flake.nix]]